cjalmeida/gamma-config/docs/multi-dispatch.md

 ```

 In the example above, it created `foo(:int, :int)` and `foo(:int)` methods.
 A
-common "gotcha" is to accidentally ovewrite the default method with a new signature.
+common "gotcha" is to accidentally ovewrite the second method with a new signature.

 ```py
 @dispatch